Health Savings Account (HSA) through Optum Bank

 For enrollment questions, please reach out to your agency's Benefit Administrator.

 You can open a Health Savings Account (HSA) at Optum Bank if you:

-- Are enrolled in a State of Colorado sponsored HSA-qualified High Deductible Health Plan (HDHP) on the first day of a given month.
+- Are enrolled in one of the State’s High Deductible Health Plans (HDHP)

-- Are not covered by any other non-HDHP health plan, such as a spouse‚ plan, unless it is permissible coverage like dental, vision, long-term care, disability, accident, and insurance covering certain types of liabilities, specific illnesses or diseases, or hospitalization.
+- Are not covered by any other non-qualified health plan, such as a spouse’s plan, unless it is permissible coverage like dental, vision, long-term care, disability, accident, and insurance covering certain types of liabilities, specific illnesses or diseases, or hospitalization.

-- Are not enrolled in any part of Medicare.
+- Are not enrolled in Medicare or Tricare

-- Cannot be claimed as a tax dependent on another person‚ tax return.
+- Cannot be claimed as a tax dependent on another person’s tax return

 For a complete list of HSA rules, see IRS Publication 969 for details.
 Other exclusions may apply.

 HSA Contribution Limits - Calendar Year 2021